Catherine0120/Catherine0120.github.io/_talks/Hello-World.md

 ## Who am I?

-+ a debater and thinker of the ultimate meaning of life, world, and the universe
++ A debater and thinker of the ultimate meaning of life, world and the universe

-+ an optimist who embrace her life with unbridled passion and curiosity, placing much emphasis on unknown experiences and adventures
++ An optimist who embraces her life with unbridled passion and curiosity, placing much emphasis on unknown experiences and adventures

-+ an executor who takes action and makes things happen
++ An executor who takes action and makes things happen

-+ a person who revels in romantic relations and finds solace in poetry and literature
++ A person who revels in romantic relations and finds solace in poetry, literature and love